Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 DMS positioned itself as a performance marketing platform that connects advertisers with consumer inquiries across insurance, education, and consumer categories.
 Court filings describe three core solution sets: brand direct campaigns with advertisers, marketplace lead distribution, and SaaS or technology solutions that provide marketing tools and analytics.
 The company reported roughly 1,800 customers in 2023 and a revenue mix that leaned heavily toward insurance and consumer categories.

 Customer scale.
-Court filings report roughly 1,800 customers in 2023, suggesting a broad advertiser base even though revenue was concentrated in a few verticals.
-The scale of the customer list is relevant to the sale process because the lender led buyer group acquired an operating platform with active advertiser relationships rather than a single contract dependent business.
+Court filings report roughly 1,800 customers in 2023, even though revenue was concentrated in a few verticals.

 Customer verticals.
-A Florida business report described DMS serving advertisers across insurance, e-commerce, career, education, and consumer finance categories, illustrating the breadth of its performance marketing client base.
-The same report characterized the company as a technology enabled performance advertising platform, consistent with the product lines described in court filings.
+A Florida business report described DMS serving advertisers across insurance, e-commerce, career, education, and consumer finance categories.
+The same report characterized the company as a technology-enabled performance advertising platform, consistent with the product lines described in court filings.

 Vertical concentration.
-The concentration in insurance and consumer categories mattered because marketing budgets in those sectors can move with underwriting and consumer spending cycles.
-A Law360 report highlighted DMS's exposure to auto insurance advertising, which aligns with the revenue mix data in court filings.
-The company also described its services to advertisers in education and consumer finance markets, which contributed to the remaining revenue share and shaped the profile of customer demand across the platform.
+A report on the filing highlighted DMS's exposure to auto insurance advertising, which aligns with the revenue mix data in court filings.
+The company also described its services to advertisers in education and consumer finance markets, which contributed to the remaining revenue share.

 ClickDealer positioning.
 ClickDealer functioned as an affiliate marketing network with its own publisher relationships and performance marketing flow.
 The September 2024 restructuring announcement noted that ClickDealer subsidiaries were included in the broader sale process but not part of the chapter 11 debtors, a structure that allowed the platform to be transferred through a separate asset sale.
 That structure meant ClickDealer moved through a parallel transaction even as DMS pursued a lender led sale for the core operations.